 - Critical reviews in journals such as The Quietus and Pitchfork, and

-- The availability and visual appeal of the album’s artwork
+- The visual appeal of the album’s artwork

 So, you can see that the albums are chosen objectively and are not just my favorites – although many are!
 I should also point out that I try to listen to every album that gets catalogued.
 Many of them are old friends but many of them I’m discovering and enjoying for the first time.